-In addition, consume foods with a high water content (fruits and vegetables).
-A sports drink is recommended, apart from running water, since it has sugars to feed the muscles and the brain, flavor to encourage drinking and sodium to contain the fluid in the body, which helps replace sweat losses.
+Además, consume foods with a high water content (fruits and vegetables).
+A sports drink is recommended, apart from running water, since it has sugars to feed the muscles and the brain, a flavor to encourage you to drink and sodium to contain the fluid in the body, which helps replace sweat losses.

-Athletes over motivated by pride believe that there are no limits.
+Athletes who are overly motivated by pride believe that there are no limits.
 They ignore the warning signs and that is the most dangerous decision.

 The pace and duration of your workouts / competitions should «Start low and increase slowly».
-This is something difficult to achieve when you are motivated, but if you do it, you will finish the race with strength!
+This is a difficult thing to do when motivated, but if you stick to it, you will finish the race hard!

-More importantly, seek help at the first symptoms if you are not well, before you go to more.
+Most importantly, seek help at the first symptoms if you are not feeling well, before it goes any further.